On properties of the space of quantum states and their application to construction of entanglement monotones: Entanglement monotones

 In general entanglement monotones produced by the $\mu$-convex roof construction are unbounded and discontinuous (only lower or upper semicontinuous), which may lead to analytical problems in dealing with these functions.
-Some of these problems can be solved by using the following approximation result. \begin{property} \textit{Let $f$ be a concave nonnegative lower semicontinuous (correspondingly upper semicontinuous) function on the set $\,\mathfrak{S}(\mathcal{H})$ satisfying condition (\ref{f-property}), which is represented as a limit of increasing (correspondingly decreasing) sequence $\{f_{n}\}$ of concave continuous nonnegative functions on the set $\,\mathfrak{S}(\mathcal{H})$ satisfying condition (\ref{f-property}).
-Then the entanglement monotone $E^{f}$ is a limit of the increasing (correspondingly decreasing) sequence $\{E^{f_{n}}\}_{n}$ of continuous entanglement monotones.}
+Some of these problems can be solved by using the following approximation result.

+\begin{proposition} Let $f$ be a concave nonnegative lower semicontinuous (correspondingly, upper semicontinuous) function on the set $\,\mathfrak{S}(\mathcal{H})$ satisfying condition \eqref{eq23}, which is represented as a pointwise limit of some increasing (correspondingly, decreasing) sequence $\{f_{n}\}$ of concave continuous nonnegative functions on the set $\,\mathfrak{S}(\mathcal{H})$ satisfying condition \eqref{eq23}.
+Then the entanglement monotone $E^{f}$ is a pointwise limit of the increasing (correspondingly, decreasing) sequence $\{E^{f_{n}}\}_{n}$ of continuous entanglement monotones.